Biodiversity and protected areas

 UNESCO Acknowledgements in Trentino

-The Autonomous Province of Trento has four recognised Unesco sites: the Dolomites, World Heritage, the Prehistoric Pile-Dwelling Sites of the Alpine Arc, the Geopark Parco Adamello Brenta and the Biosphere Reserve Alpi Ledrensi and Judicaria from the Dolomites to Garda.
+Four sites are inscribed on the World Heritage lists: the Dolomites, a Natural World Heritage Site; the Prehistoric Pile-Dwelling Sites of the Alpine Arc; the Geopark Parco Adamello Brenta; and the Biosphere Reserve Alpi Ledrensi e Judicaria - from the Dolomites to Garda.

-Some are shared with other regions (e.g. the Dolomites, which it shares with the Autonomous Province of Bolzano, the Veneto Region and Friuli Venezia Giulia) and with other nations (the Pile-dwelling Sites are part of a circuit of similar monuments found in northern Italy and Europe, as are Mountaineering and the Art of Dry Stonewalls).
+Some of these recognitions are shared with other regions or countries: the Dolomites, for example, with the Autonomous Province of Bolzano, Veneto and Friuli Venezia Giulia; while the Pile-Dwelling Sites are part of a network of similar monuments in various areas of northern Italy and Europe.
+Mountaineering and dry stone wall art are also internationally shared heritages.

 Press releases